jchip/mcpu/packages/mcpu-cli/README.md

 - **Progressive discovery and disclosure** - Servers and their tool schemas are revealed and connected only when needed
 - **Compressing tool schemas** - Reduces schema size by up to 90% using a compact format designed for AI consumption
+- **Multi-instance connections** - Create multiple connections to the same server for true parallel execution within a single server
 - **Intercept** - Intercept large inline content and save them to disk
 - **Exec** - Run JavaScript code to orchestrate tools, filter responses, and control what reaches the context window
 - **True parallel execution** - The `batch` command enables real cross-server parallelism (see verification below)